Bajtii/YuMi-Pick-and-Place/README.md

 5. **Fifth phase:** The robot picks up the next product and repeats the sequence.<img width="1332" height="705" alt="Screenshot 2025-07-25 133931 (1)" src="https://github.com/user-attachments/assets/ad02e3f9-af27-4ae7-90db-e9a11dd871cf" />

 The project was implemented in **ABB RobotStudio**, providing a fully simulated environment for programming and testing the YuMi robot’s dual-arm coordination and quality control process.

+An important part of the implementation is the **gripper control logic** — the opening and closing (release and grasp) of the robot's grippers is precisely controlled.
+This logic uses **persistent boolean variables (PERS BOOL)** to wait for the completion of specific gripper signals on each arm, ensuring proper synchronization before transitioning to the next step in the sequence.

 ## ⚙️ Technologies and Tools